anyoptimization/pymoo/docs/source/problems/parallelization.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-**Note:** Here clearly the overhead of serializing and transfer the data are visible.
+**Note:** Here clearly the overhead of serializing and transferring the data are visible.

 +++ {"pycharm": {"name": "#%% md\n"}}